tajindes/insight-data-fellowship-program/README.md

 Execution:
 Terminal$ ./run.sh

-Let me know if I need to include anything else.
+Feel free to contact me if any other information is required.
 Thanks.

 Regards,
 Tajinder Singh